rroethof/roethof.net/content/2025/02/taming-the-beast-my-arch-linux-install-for-a-clean-mean-and-secure-work-machine/index.md

  * Lightweight: Arch is lean and mean.
 It lets you build up your system exactly how you want it, without any bloat.
 Perfect for squeezing every ounce of performance out of your hardware.
  * Customizable: Want a system tailored just for you?
 Arch's the answer.
 From the kernel to the desktop environment, you're in control.
  * Community Driven: The Arch community is amazing.
-Super active, incredibly helpful, and a treasure trove of information.
+Super active, incredibly helpful and a treasure trove of information.
 Stuck?
 Someone's probably already solved it (and documented it).
  * Surprisingly Simple (for Linux veterans): Okay, "simple" is relative.
 Arch's process is actually quite elegant.
 It's a hands-on experience, but that's part of the fun!

 This isn't just any Arch install, though.
 We're going all the way:

  * Clean Base: We're starting from scratch, building a pristine system.
- * Btrfs Filesystem: Modern, flexible, and perfect for snapshots (because who doesn't love snapshots?).
+ * Btrfs Filesystem: Modern, flexible and perfect for snapshots (because who doesn't love snapshots?).
  * Unified Kernel Images (UKIs) with mkinitcpio: For a faster and more secure boot process.
-UKIs combine the kernel, initramfs, and other necessary components into a single, easily manageable file.
+UKIs combine the kernel, initramfs and other necessary components into a single, easily manageable file.
  * Secure Boot with sbctl: Locking down the boot process to prevent any nasty surprises. sbctl makes managing Secure Boot keys a breeze.
  * TPM-Backed Encryption: Using your Trusted Platform Module for secure and automatic unlocking of your encrypted drives.
 Think of it as Fort Knox for your data.
  * Your DE of Choice: The beauty of Arch!
 You get to pick your favorite Desktop Environment. *But that is for a next blogpost.*